junxit/us-congress-bills-115/derived/amendments.md

 ### 42 U.S.C. § 4012a

-> in paragraph (2), by striking “Each” and inserting “Subject to subsection (i) of this section, A”; and
+> in paragraph (2), by striking “Each” the first place such term appears and inserting “Subject to subsection (i) of this section, A”; and

 | | |
 |---|---|